Electric vehicle benefit in kind in France 2026: calculation, 50% allowance and payroll compliance

 Discover our payroll and HR support

-In 2026, the electric company car benefit in kind benefits from a meaningful allowance that can halve the social contribution base compared to an equivalent thermal vehicle.
-This mechanism is advantageous but conditional: the vehicle must be 100% battery electric, the renewal decree must be in force and the payroll configuration must be correctly updated each year.
+In 2026, the electric company car benefit in kind benefits from an allowance of up to 70% under the standard method, sharply reducing the social contribution base compared to an equivalent thermal vehicle.
+This mechanism is advantageous but conditional: the vehicle must be 100% battery electric and eligible for the ecological bonus, provided before 31 December 2027, and the payroll configuration correctly updated.

 Frequently asked questions